n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 };
 ```

 There is a nested array of indexes for each set in a round.
+This array; named
+`correctSets` provides the correct set for each round.
+So, you can cross
+reference this to the `wordSets` and figure out the correct answers for each
+round.

 ```js
 let correctSets = [